 Lake Ariel in Wayne County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 22.697′ N, 75° 17.485′ W. Marker is in Lake Ariel, Pennsylvania, in Wayne County.
-Marker is on Sanctuary Road, on the right.
+41° 22.738′ N, 75° 17.488′ W. Marker is in Lake Ariel, Pennsylvania, in Wayne County.
+Marker is on Sanctuary Road, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Lake Ariel PA 18436, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 15, 2020.
-This page originally submitted on January 13, 2020, by Larry Gertner of New York, New York.
-This page has been viewed 32 times since then.
-Photos: 1, 2. submitted on January 13, 2020, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on January 23, 2020.
+It was originally submitted on January 22, 2020, by Larry Gertner of New York, New York.
+This page has been viewed 104 times since then and 19 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on January 22, 2020, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.